ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales

-In Fig.~\ref{fig:other_cosmo}, we examine the accuracy of \forestflow reproducing \pthreed and \poned measurements from simulations not included in the training set.
+In Fig.~\ref{fig:other_cosmo}, we examine the accuracy of \forestflow in reproducing \pthreed and \poned measurements from simulations not included in the training set.
 Lines indicate the redshift average of the relative difference between model predictions and simulation measurements.
 The first two rows show the results for the \simcentral and \simseed simulations, whose only difference is their initial distribution of phases.
-Consequently, the predictions of \forestflow are the same for both.
+Consequently, the predictions of \forestflow are the same for the two simulations.
 As we can see, these simulations present a different large-scale pattern of fluctuations, signaling that are caused by cosmic variance.
-Once we ignore these, we find that the performance of \forestflow is practically the same for both simulations.
+Once we ignore these, we find that the performance of \forestflow is practically the same for the two simulations.
 We can thus conclude that \forestflow predictions are largely insensitive to the impact of cosmic variance on the training set.

 In the third, fourth, and fifth rows of Fig.~\ref{fig:other_cosmo}, we use the \simh, \simnu, and \simcurved simulations to evaluate the accuracy of \forestflow for three different scenarios not contemplated in the training set: different growth history, massive neutrinos, and curvature.
 As we can see, the performance of \forestflow for all these simulations is approximately the same as for the \simcentral simulation.
 These results support that using the small-scale amplitude and slope of the linear power spectrum to capture cosmological information enables setting precise constraints on growth histories and $\Lambda$CDM extensions not included in the training set \citep[see also][]{Pedersen2021, pedersen2023CompressingCosmologicalInformation, cabayol-garcia2023NeuralNetworkEmulator}.